 Data transformation acts as a power booster for the analytics process and helps you make better data-driven decisions.
 The process of data transformation begins with extracting the data and flattening the curve of its types.
 This is done to make the data compatible with your analytics systems.
 The further process is carried by data analysts and data scientists that work on the individual layers of data.
 Every layer helps in designing or outlining specific sets of tasks that help you meet business goals.
 The use of data transformation in analytics and how it serves the various functions of your analytics stack.

 Data aggregation starts with extracting the data from multiple source systems and copying the same to its destination.
 The transformation process starts with structuring the data into a single format, so it becomes compatible with the system in which it is copied and the other data available in it.
 Parsing is a process of analyzing data structures and confirming the same with the rules of grammar.

 Data from diverse sources can be merged to create enriched information.
 For example, merging the customers’ transactions with their information table can make the process of customer analysis more efficient.
-The long fields can be split into multiple columns to fill the missing values or removing the corrupted values to enrich the available data.
-This will boost the process of data analysis and provide you relevant and accurate insights into your business operations.
+The long fields can be split into multiple columns to fill the missing values, or corrupted values can be removed for enriching the available data.
+This will boost the process of data analysis and provide you relevant and accurate business insights.

-Data must be transformed so that it looks logical and complies with the data storage scheme.
+Data must be transformed to become logical and comply with the data storage scheme.
 You can create indexes to optimize the performance of a database.
 It will also help you to locate and access the required data in a database quickly.